-The manning requirements include the required number of crew, their qualifications, nationality, etc. for ships registered under the Singapore Flag.
+The manning requirements include the nationality of the crew, required number of crew, their qualifications, etc. for ships registered under the Singapore Flag.

-Owners and masters of Singapore registered ships have to meet certain manning requirements.
-Following
+Owners and masters of Singapore ships have to meet certain manning requirements.
+These are laid out below.

 Nationality of the crew